 \source is a low-mass X-ray binary discovered in August 2023 \citep{Page2023J1727detection,Negoro2023detection}.
-After a brief, less than a week, rising hard state (RHS) phase, the system spent over two months in the HIMS/SIMS (see Fig.~\ref{fig:lc}), exhibiting several flaring episodes accompanied by discrete radio ejections \citep{Wood2025jets}.
+After a brief rising hard state (RHS) phase of less than a week, the system spent over two months in the HIMS--SIMS (see Fig.~\ref{fig:lc}), exhibiting several flaring episodes accompanied by discrete radio ejections \citep{Wood2025jets}.
 Optical spectroscopy taken in subsequent quiescence revealed a BH primary in a binary with a K-type companion, and an orbital period of $10.804\pm0.001$~h \citep{MataSanchez2025}.
 Optical signatures of disk winds were detected across the outburst \citep{MataSanchez2024outflows}.
-Their properties, along with the absence of detectable X-ray dips, suggest a low-to-moderate orbital inclination $\lesssim60\degr$ of the system \citep{MataSanchez2025}.
+Their properties, along with the absence of detectable X-ray dips, suggest a low-to-moderate orbital inclination, $\lesssim60\degr$, of the system \citep{MataSanchez2025}.
 The observer inclination relative to the jet was likewise constrained to be moderate, $<74\degr$ \citep{Wood2024}.

-X-ray polarization was first measured at the beginning of transition towards the soft state and was found to be PD${=}4.1\pm0.2$\% at PA${=}2\fdg2\pm1\fdg3$ \citep{Veledina2023}.
+X-ray polarization was first measured at the beginning of transition toward the SS and was found to be PD${=}4.1\pm0.2$\% at PA${=}2\fdg2\pm1\fdg3$ \citep{Veledina2023}.
 The X-ray PA was found to be consistent with those measured in the radio, sub-millimeter, and optical bands \citep{Vrtilek2023atel,Kravtsov2023atel}, and was also aligned with the position angle of the jet axis \citep{Wood2024}.
-The X-ray PD decreased over the HIMS/SIMS, becoming ${\lesssim}$1\% as the source entered the SS, and recovered to $3.3\pm0.4$\% in the DHS \citep{Ingram2024,Svoboda2024swift,Podgorny2024}.
+The X-ray PD decreased over the HIMS--SIMS, becoming ${\lesssim}$1\% as the source entered the SS, and recovered to $3.3\pm0.4$\% in the DHS \citep{Ingram2024,Svoboda2024swift,Podgorny2024}.
 The relatively high PD observed in the hard states, for a source at low-to-moderate inclination, and similarity of the polarization properties for the rise and decay, despite the luminosity difference of two orders of magnitude, suggest that scattering of central radiation in accretion disk winds may play a significant role in producing the observed polarization \citep{Nitindala2025}.
-The wind may also give a substantial contribution to the optical polarization, making the correlated appearance of X-ray, optical polarimetric properties, along with the wind signatures in the broadband spectra.
+The wind may also give a substantial contribution to the optical polarization, giving the correlated appearance of X-ray and optical polarimetric properties, along with the wind signatures in the broadband spectra.

 In this work, we present the first study of the evolution of optical polarization throughout the outburst of the binary, covering the HIMS, SIMS, SS, and DHS.
 The data used in the paper are described in Sect.~\ref{sec:data}.
 The results of our analysis is presented in Sect.~\ref{sec:results} and their interpretation is discussed in Sect.~\ref{sec:discuss}.
 Finally, we summarize our findings in Sect.~\ref{sec:summary}.